AntonioXicali101/Laboratorio_LRT4102/Lab1/Reporte_1.md

     main()
 ```

-The program generates a random secret number between 1 and 10.
-It then prompts the user to guess the number, providing hints if the
-guess is too high or too low.
-A while loop ensures that the guessing process continues until the correct number is found.
-The program
+This program generates a random number between 1 and 10, then repeatedly asks the user for a guess.
+After each guess, it informs the user if their guess is too high or too low.
+When the user guesses the correct number, it displays how many attempts were required.
-keeps track of the number of attempts and, once the user guesses correctly, it displays the total number of tries taken.

 ## Problem 6